 - You must not currently be under an obligation to assign (sell or give ownership of) the patent rights to a third party.

-- The organization must be either a Georgia, South Carolina, or Tennessee domestic corporations with 501(c)(3) status;
+- The organization must be either a Georgia or South Carolina domestic corporation with 501(c)(3) status;

 - The organization must have a budget of less than $1 million per year;